- All-OS solution.

-Elasticsearch for examining logs, combined with Kibana as a search UI
+- OpenSearch for examining logs, combined with OpenSearch dashboards as a search UI

 “M3 was the best heavy-duty option,” says Markus Stenberg, one of Aiven’s Staff Software Engineers.
 “It’s used by several large companies and it’s horizontally scalable.
 Its architecture is also simple enough to be robust and comprehensible.”

 “It’s not perfect by any means, but we’ve done our best to plug the biggest holes.
 For example, upstream M3 is network-intensive because it doesn’t compress traffic.
 We’ve built compression into our own branch, though, and now we’re just waiting for the upstream project to merge our work,” Stenberg says.

 Our own use of M3 was what gave us the idea to start offering Aiven for M3 so that you, too, could benefit.

 We use logs for multiple purposes.
 “They’re like the Swiss Army Knife of data collection,” says Eloranta.
 “Log entries are easy to collect, move and transform using open source components.”